TYPE DESIGN INFORMATION PAGE last updated on Mon Sep 1 21:00:38 EDT 2014

 Calgary-based designer (aka splorp) who created typefaces at Image Club Graphics, Adobe Studios, EyeWire, and Getty Images, while maintaining the storefronts of some of these places.
 He designed East Bloc Open (a Cyrillic simulation font), Mini Pics Classic (Image Club), Mini Pics Snowflakes (1997, ICG), Narrowband Prime, Schmutz Cleaned (ICG, 1996), Badloc (plus Bevel, Compression), Boca Raton (and Solid), Carver, Broadband, East Bloc Closed, Mini Pics ASL Alphabet, Mini Pics International, New Geneva Nine (and Nine Point), Schmutz Clogged, Schmutz Corroded, and Mini Pics Directional (AA, DA, RA, RT, SA, ST).
 He was also a type marketer at ICG, Adobe Studios, EyeWire, Getty Images, and most recently, Veer.
 He is a founding member of Veer.
 Alternate URL.
 Splorp.com is his blog.
 He describes hiw own life path as follows:

-Joshua M. Smith (Centerville, OH) runs Hydro74, which is located in Sanford, FL.
+Joshua M. Smith (Centerville, OH) runs Hydro74, which is located in Sanford and/or Orlando, FL.
 His faces take their themes often from metal rock bands, the goth scene, blackletter, and grunge.
 They can be bought at MyFonts or here.
 See also here.
 More direct access.

 His typefaces: Gestapo Dirty, Gestapo Tech, Terra Firma, Rehab, MissionUK, Messiahcom, Kogji, New York Corp, Texan, Grace For The Fallen.
 Free fonts include Beast, Broken74, Gatecrashertexan, Heresy, MeaniesThick, MegalomaniaItalic, MegalomaniaNormal, MilitarizeConform, MoogwaiItalic, MoogwaiNormal, MoogwaiThinOblique, OmnipotenceBlack, PietyBlack, Platipus, Proclivitydark, Proven, Resurrection, Revolution, Sacrafical, SailorJerry, Spitfire (2010, tattoo face), Submit, SubmitItalic, SubmitThinItalic, TripleXXX, Conform, Meanies, Megalomania, Moogwai, Platipus, Resurection, Revolution, Proven, Gate Crasher, Agnostic, Working Class hero (Western), Blasphemy, Disestarlishmentarianism, Napalm Vertigo, Black Mass (2005, blackletter / tattoo face).